-Streetcars run on a 14.7-mile system made up of two lines.
-The first, the NS Line, runs on an 8.0-mile continuous loop (4.0-mile in each direction) from Legacy Good Samaritan Hospital at NW 23rd Avenue, on Lovejoy and Northrup, through the Pearl District and on 10th and 11th Avenues, Portland State University, SW River Parkway & Moody (RiverPlace), SW Moody and Gibbs in the South Waterfront District where it connects with the Portland Aerial Tram to a terminus at SW Lowell and Bond.
-The second, the CL Line, runs on a 10.7-mile continuous loop (5.35-mile in each direction) from SW Market in downtown, along 10th and 11th Avenues, through the Pearl District, across the Broadway Bridge, the Lloyd District, OMSI, the Tilikum Crossing, and Portland State University.
+Streetcars run on a 16-mile system made up of three lines.
+The North/South (NS) Line, runs on an 8.0-mile continuous loop (4.0-mile in each direction) from Legacy Good Samaritan Hospital at NW 23rd Avenue, on Lovejoy and Northrup, through the Pearl District and on 10th and 11th Avenues, Portland State University, SW River Parkway & Moody (RiverPlace), SW Moody and Gibbs in the South Waterfront District where it connects with the Portland Aerial Tram to a terminus at SW Lowell and Bond.
+The A Loop operates a 6.14-mile continuous loop clockwise around the Central City of Portland connecting the Pearl District, the Broadway Bridge, the Lloyd District, OMSI, the Tilikum Crossing, and Portland State University.
 The B Loop operates a 6.56-mile continuous loop counter-clockwise around the Central City of Portland connecting the Pearl District, Portland State University, the Tilikum Crossing, OMSI, the Lloyd District, and the Broadway Bridge.
 Two routes double in each direction from NW 10th/11th & Johnson to SW Moody & Meade providing 7-10 minute frequency with 15-20 minute frequency on the rest of the system.

-Streetcar vehicles can carry a sardine load of up to 140 passengers, are air-conditioned and have a low-floor center section (like the MAX vehicles) with full handicapped accessibility.
-Ten of the Streetcars were manufactured in the Czech Republic by Skoda-Inekon in Plzen.
+Streetcar vehicles can carry a sardine load of up to 156 passengers, are air-conditioned and have a low-floor center section (like the MAX vehicles) with full handicapped accessibility.
+Ten of the Streetcars were manufactured in the Czech Republic by Skoda-Inekon in Pilzen.
 The remaining seven were manufactured in Clackamas, Oregon by United Streetcar.

 Streetcar Planning Goals